Collaborative and parametric insurance on the Ethereum blockchain: Smart contract description

+Now suppose that the surplus downcrosses the MCR as \(\tilde{X}_{t} \leq \tilde{\text{MCR}}_{t}\).
 If this occurs, the smart contract is reset.
-The outstanding balance is first used to reimburse the policyholders of ongoing contracts.
-The premium refunded to the policyholder is the amount paid, excluding the participation loading that granted tokens to the policyholder.
-The total amounts is therefore given by
+The outstanding balance is first used to reimburse the policyholders of active contracts whose status become "cancelled".
+The total amount is therefore given by:

-If $\tilde{X}_{t} > x$, the premiums are fully refunded, and the remaining wealth, $\tilde{X}_{t} - x$, is distributed to the investors according to their token holdings, using the updated exchange rate
+If \( \tilde{X}_{t} > x \), the premiums are fully refunded, and the remaining wealth, \( \tilde{X}_{t} - x \), is distributed to the investors according to their token holdings, using the updated exchange rate:

-The smart contract transfers
+The smart contract transfers:

-to all investors $j = 1, \ldots, M_{t}$.
+to all investors \( j = 1, \ldots, A_{t} \).

-If $\tilde{X}_{t} \leq x$, the policyholders are reimbursed pro rata based on the premiums they paid.
-Specifically, we define weights for the policyholders with active contracts as
+If \( \tilde{X}_{t} \leq x \), the policyholders are reimbursed pro rata based on the premiums they paid.
+Specifically, we define weights for the policyholders with active contracts as:

-and transfer
+and transfer: